Espola Road Safety Improvements Project

 As with any plan that impacts a neighborhood while enhancing the community at large, there were significant variations and points of view to consider.
 After thoughtful consideration, the City Council determined that this alternative would provide the balance needed between progress and preservation.
 Its open, natural design mirrors the “City in the Country” tone of the community while ensuring for the safety of those who travel this road.

-The Contractor will begin mobilizing materials for construction after April 2, 2018.
-Construction will start at the south end of the project.
+The Contractor began mobilizing materials for construction after April 2, 2018.
+Construction started at the south end of the project.

-- Segment 1 – South end (south of Mountain Rd) to Durhullen Rd
+Segment 1 – (COMPLETED) South end (south of Mountain Rd) to Durhullen Dr

-- Segment 2 - Durhullen Rd to Del Poniente Rd/High Valley Rd
+Segment 2 – (IN PROGRESS) Durhullen Dr to Del Poniente Rd/High Valley Rd

-Traffic control will be set up on a 24-hour basis beginning Monday, April 9, 2018.
+Traffic control will continue to be set up on a 24-hour basis through the first phase of construction.

 The second phase of construction will be the Utility Undergrounding by SDG&E, AT&T, and Cox Communications.
 All construction activities for this phase of work will be done by contractors hired by the utility companies or utility company staff.
 The work is anticipated to take 15 – 17 months.